JetBrains/kotlin-web-site/docs/topics/annotations.md

 ### Ability to not generate JVM 1.8+ annotation targets

-If a Kotlin annotation has the `TYPE` target among its Kotlin targets, this annotation gets `java.lang.annotation.ElementType.TYPE_USE` and `java.lang.annotation.ElementType.TYPE_PARAMETER` in its list of Java annotation targets.
+If a Kotlin annotation has the `TYPE` target among its Kotlin targets, this annotation gets `java.lang.annotation.ElementType.TYPE_USE` in its list of Java annotation targets.
+The same way the `TYPE_PARAMETER` Kotlin’s target maps on the `java.lang.annotation.ElementType.TYPE_PARAMETER` Java’s target.
-This is an issue for Android clients with API levels less than 26, which didn't have `TYPE_USE` and `TYPE_PARAMETER` in the API.
+This is an issue for Android clients with API levels less than 26, which didn't have these targets in the API.
-To avoid generating these annotation targets, use the new compiler argument `-Xno-new-java-annotation-targets`.
+To avoid generating the TYPE_USE` and the `TYPE_PARAMETER` annotation targets, use the new compiler argument `-Xno-new-java-annotation-targets`.

 ## Repeatable annotations